soulziel/soulziel/README.md

-the discord link is an add friends link, not a server link. lmk if it doesnt work.
+the woke communist leftist they warned u about. dont get me talking about politics if u dont want to listen to me talk forever.

-i might add more info to this thing later
+bpd / npd / did / tics / etc. aiwc.

-I DO NOT SUPPORT QWEL AND IF YOU DO STAY FAR FAR AWAY FROM ME.
+i might spice this up later. disc link is an add friends link, not a server. lmk if it doesnt work.